Colditz (1972 TV series): Series 2

+ReceptionColditz became the most successful drama in BBC history, with more than seven million viewers for each episode.
+Clive James approved of how it was "more realistic than any POW movie yet made".
+It caused sales of existing books on Colditz to greatly rise.

+Colditz prisoners' opinions of the show varied.
+Describing it as "history as well as entertainment", Reid said that he had tried to maintain realism.
+Dick Howe, Reid's successor as escape officer, could not sleep because of old memories.
+Micky Burn approved of it as "imaginatively conceived and brilliantly acted and, with a few reservations, authentic as well as gripping".
+Other prisoners denounced it as "really ridiculous", "completely unrealistic", and "bloody awful".
+Airey Neave disliked how the show implied that Reid and not he was the first British escapee from Colditz, and that life there was like a holiday camp.
+Reid said that "Neave's arguments are sound", and that the actors were not thin enough and their uniforms were too new.

 Historical accuracy

 Many of the events depicted in the series are based on fact.
 Exceptions for dramatic purposes include the mentions of the Kommandant's son, Colonel Preston's wife and mother, and the completely fictional Major Mohn, who appears in series two.
 While there is not a direct one-to-one relationship between the real and televised characters, most of the televised characters are loosely based on one or several actual persons.
 The most obvious are Pat Grant (Pat Reid) and Hauptmann Ulmann (Reinhold Eggers).

 No mention was made in the series of Squadron Leader/Group Captain Douglas Bader, the real-life RAF pilot who lost both legs in a plane crash before the war and ended up in Colditz after various escape attempts from other camps.
 He remained imprisoned until the liberation.

 DVD release

 A 10-disc Region 2 Box Set DVD of the complete series was released on 15 November 2010 including bonus mock up cards of camp propaganda materials and a stapled character booklet.